ThunderProCode/ThunderProCode/README.md

-##Welcome to ThunderKnights Lab
+Welcome to ThunderKnights Lab

-- 👋 Hi, I’m @ThunderProCode, im usually Thunderknight, but the username was already taken :)
+- 👋 Hi, I’m @ThunderProCode, im usually Thunderknight, but someone took my username :)
 - 👀 I’m interested in ... videogames....coding(obviously)
 - 🌱 I’m currently learning ... backend development
 - 💞️ I’m looking to collaborate on ... whatever you want, I will be happy to help you